-Should Firms Promote COVID-19 Vaccination to their Customers?
-Evidence of Social and Economic Impact from a Natural Experiment in Ridesharing
+Should Firms Promote Public Health to their Customers?
+Evidence of Economic Impact from a Natural Experiment in Ridesharing During the COVID-19 Pandemic

 Date Written: November 2, 2021

-Keywords: COVID-19, Ridesharing Platform, Nudge, Natural Experiment, Vaccination, Social Impact
+Keywords: Nudge, Ridesharing Platform, Public Health, COVID-19, Natural Experiment, Vaccination, Corporate Social Responsibility

 Suggested Citation: Suggested Citation